 Mozambique: Schools reopened for the new school year on 20th March.

 Nigeria: Schools resumed and universities and colleges opened for students in January.
-WAEC has announced that WASSCE exams will be held in August / September.
+WASSCE exams are being held in August / September.

 South Africa: Schools are partially open.
 Students returned to school on 15th February.
 The new academic year for universities started in March.

-Tunisia: Schools reopened and universities adopted a hybrid delivery model for the new academic year.
-However, classes and exams in universities were suspended towards the end of 2020 due a rise in Covid-19 cases.
+Schools reopened and universities adopted a hybrid delivery model for the 2020-21 academic year.
+However, classes and exams in universities were suspended towards the end of 2020, and schools closed again in early 2021 due a rise in Covid-19 cases.

 Zambia: Schools and universities have fully reopened.